openwisp/openwisp-docs/user/monitoring.rst

 +++++++++++++++++

-When the OpenWISP server and the network devices are deployed in the same L2 network (eg: an office LAN) and the OpenWISP server is reachable on the LAN address, OpenWISP can then use the **Last IP** field of the devices to reach them.
+When the OpenWISP server and the network devices are deployed in the same L2 network (e.g.: an office LAN) and the OpenWISP server is reachable on the LAN address, OpenWISP can then use the **Last IP** field of the devices to reach them.

 In this scenario it's necessary to set the `"OPENWISP_MONITORING_MANAGEMENT_IP_ONLY"